Deruago/DLDL/README.md

 # DLDL

-DLDL is a front-end of Deamer CC.
-It contains specialized DSL's to generate Deamer CC definitions.
-The outputted code can be compiled using Deamer CC to create a compiler generator.

-When ran this compiler generator generates the language, which was defined using DLDL.
+[DLDL](https://github.com/Deruago/DLDL) is a front-end of [Deamer CC](https://github.com/Deruago/theDeamerProject).
+It contains specialized DSL's to generate [Deamer CC](https://github.com/Deruago/theDeamerProject) definitions.
+The outputted code can be compiled using [Deamer CC](https://github.com/Deruago/theDeamerProject) to create a compiler generator.
+When ran this compiler generator generates the language, which was defined using [DLDL](https://github.com/Deruago/DLDL).

 ## Installing DLDL for Linux

 As DLDL uses Deamer, it is recommended to also install Deamer Project: https://github.com/Deruago/theDeamerProject.

+It also uses Deamer External, you can install that here: https://github.com/Deruago/DeamerExternal

 **Getting the source code**